 Lisa Kreuzer does well in the less rewarding role of Zimmermann’s wife Marianne, and also effective are Nicholas Ray as the artist Derwatt who has faked his own death, Gérard Blain as Ripley’s lowlife buddy Raoul Minot and Samuel Fuller as an American mobster.

 Whatever you think about it, it is clearly a must-see for all thriller fans, completing your Ripley collection.
-And it is fascinating to compare with the utterly different 2003 remake Ripley’s Game or with the film-making styles of Plein Soleil or The Talented Mr Ripley, the two versions of the first Ripley book.
+And it is fascinating to compare with the utterly different 2003 remake Ripley’s Game or with the film-making styles of Plein Soleil or The Talented Mr Ripley or Ripley (2024), the three versions of the first Ripley book.

 RIP Bruno Ganz, the acclaimed Swiss-born film and theatre actor, best known for playing the angel Damiel in Wenders’s Wings of Desire (1987) and Adolf Hitler in the Oscar-nominated Downfall (2004), who died on 15 February 2019, aged 77.
 For Downfall, he was voted Actor of the Year by the London Film Critics Circle in 2006.